-The EMTP® wind and solar park models contain the turbines or PV cells, the converter, the step-up transformer, the collector grid, the power plant controller (PPC) and the park transformer.
+The EMTP® IBR models contain the turbines or PV cells, the converter, the step-up transformer, the collector grid, the power plant controller (PPC) and the park transformer.
 The converter control is modeled in detail with the measurement sampling and filtering, the Phase-Locked Loop (PLL), the regulation loops and the protection system.
 The regulation loops are implemented in the DQ0 reference frame which allows a decoupled control of the active and reactive power.
 The control is staged with a slow loop (outer) and fast loop (inner).
 The former computes the current reference values, while the latter generates the AC voltage references that are used to control the converter.

 Depending on the study type, a park can be represented as a detailed model or an aggregated model.